James Metz, MD and Carolyn Vachani, RN, MSN, AOCN

 The Abramson Cancer Center of the University of Pennsylvania

-There are clinical research trials that are ongoing for almost every type of cancer and every stage of disease.
+There are clinical research trials for most types of cancer, and every stage of the disease.
 Clinical trials are designed to determine the value of specific treatments.
 Trials may be performed on an international level (at institutions around the world), national level (trials run at multiple institutions around the country), or at a single institution.
-Trials are often designed to treat a certain stage of cancer, either as the first form of treatment offered, or as an option for treatment after other treatments have been utilized.
+Trials are often designed to treat a certain stage of cancer, either as the first form of treatment offered, or as an option for treatment after other treatments have failed to work.
 They can be used to evaluate medications or treatments to prevent cancer, detect it earlier, or help manage side effects.
 This article will help you understand the basics of clinical trials and their importance in the field of oncology.

 An Institutional Review Board (IRB), which is composed of physicians, researchers, and even people not involved in medicine, must review and approve any clinical trial before it can begin.
 The IRB decides if the study is reasonable, appropriately designed, and safe for the patient population.
 Once the study is underway, the IRB continues to monitor for safety, adherence to the study protocol and any changes or findings that may affect the participants.